Archbishop Alter High School: Bands

 Alter students can choose to participate in multiple ensembles during the year: the Marching Knights, Jazz Band, Pep Band, Wind Ensemble, String Ensemble, Woodwind and Brass Ensembles, Winter Guard and Winter Drumline.
 The music department has been under the direction of Todd Tucker since 2007.

 The Marching Knights are the musical ambassadors for Archbishop Alter High School.
 In addition to their musical support and performances at football games, the band also appears at festivals and in parades in the community.
-Competitively,The Marching Knights perform on the Mid States Band Association (MSBA) circuit regionally, which includes bands from Ohio, Indiana, Kentucky and Michigan, and the Bands of America (BOA) circuit nationally.
+Competitively, the Marching Knights perform on the Mid States Band Association (MSBA) circuit regionally, which includes bands from Ohio, Indiana, Kentucky and Michigan, and the Bands of America (BOA) circuit nationally.
 The band has been an MSBA Class Champion 9 times since 2012, including a 6-year run from 2012-2017, and in 2022 the Marching Knights captured their first BOA Grand National Class A Championship in Indianapolis.

-The Marching Knights typically field a membership of 35 students, but see success on the national scale despite their size.
+The Marching Knights typically field a membership of 35 students, but are successful on the national scale despite their size.
 The band has been a BOA Regional Finalist by score at multiple competitions since 2012, and in 2016 won Class A at the BOA St. Louis Super Regional, notching their first Class A win at any BOA competition.
 Due to their performance at the 2013 Atlanta BOA Super Regional, the group was asked by Winter Guard International (WGI) to be one of 3 groups to help pilot their new division, WGI Winds, in the spring of 2014 by performing in exhibition at two WGI regional competitions.

 Since 2009, the band has made annual trips to the BOA Grand National Championships in Indianapolis (excepting 2020, due to the COVID-19 Pandemic), and have seen increased success during that span.
 The Knights first broke into Grand National Semi-Finals in 2013 (i.e., were in the top four Class A bands), marking the first of 4 appearances over the next 5 years, and 6 appearances over the next 10.
-In 2014 and 2016, the Marching Knights found the podium in addition to their Semi-Finals appearance, where they finished 3rd in both years.
+In 2014 and 2016, the Marching Knights found the podium in addition to their semi-finals appearance, where they finished 3rd in both years.
 In 2021, at Grand Nationals, the band returned to Semi-Finals for the first time since 2017, finished 2nd, and won the Class A Visual caption, marking both their highest placement to date and their first caption win at Nationals.

 In 2022, the Marching Knights won Class A at the Bands of America Grand National Championships with their show "Overjoyed", which featured the music of Stevie Wonder.
 During their preliminary performance, the band scored an 81.500 and finished 37th, marking their highest overall finish at Grand Nationals.
 Their score of 79.400 in Semi-Finals is their highest final-show score at Grand Nationals.